Igormandello/portinari-js/README.md

 }, 'clearBackground')
 ```

-if `fn` isn't a lambda function, `this` must be binded in order to access context variables:
+if `fn` isn't a lambda function, `this` must be bound in order to access context variables:
 ```js
 class Background {
   constructor() {